 Continued stretch and challenge is consistently evident throughout year 8.
 A smooth and prosperous transition from this year group into Key stage four is imperative for the future academic success of every student in the Academy.
 In English, we recognise this and offer a curriculum that is inspiring and stimulating.

 The cultural appreciation of the subject is again evident with the use of Shakespeare, Twentieth century Literature and a plethora of poems that will be recognisable to students when challenged with the Poetry anthology at Key stage four.
 All of these schemes of work form our Literature GCSE preparation in year 8.
-These are supplemented by detailed Language schemes, that again reflect the tiresome effort required at GCSE.
+These are supplemented by detailed Language schemes that again reflect the rigour and effort required at GCSE.
 The schemes of work include: the analysis of non-fiction texts and the application of creative writing skills, again with a specific focus on narrative writing styles.

 The year is concluded with a brief, but significant glance at all of the texts that we teach at GCSE.
 Students will be allowed the opportunity to engage with Blood brothers, Christmas Carol and Romeo and Juliet.
 These texts will become the centre of their studies in the subsequent three years.
 As a result, this scheme of work allows for the smooth transition into Key stage four, alleviating any problems and therefore offering our students a vital platform for success.